 In the scenarios that follow, a middleware component converts and stores the data in OCDS format.
 This has some advantages:

-It is possible to merge and centralize data from more than one system in a single datastore.
+It is possible to merge and centralize data from more than one data source in a single datastore.

-It can relieve live systems from expensive queries.
+It can relieve data sources from expensive queries.

 It can enable the generation of the change history for each contracting process.